 - A non-compete clause that restricts her from setting up a competing business within a certain time and in a certain area.

 Can You Prepare Your Own Independent Contractor Contract?

-You can find templates for these contracts on the Internet, and you might be tempted to prepare your own, but every business situation is different.
+You can find free templates for these contracts on the Internet, and you might be tempted to prepare your own, but every business situation is different.

 Using a free contract form may not be a good idea your business for several reasons.
 For example, most states have standard contract language that may not suit your specific business situation.

 Get help from an attorney to create your own independent contractor agreement to make sure it meets your specific business needs.
 You can always use that format to write contracts with other independent contractors going forward.